 Before long students starting filing into the room more quickly.
 Looking at my watch, the time read 8:55.
 Since the first day, Professor Powell has consistently been on time and as soon as she walked in, she would start talking.
 If you didn’t have your notes and pen ready, you would lose valuable information from her.

+She also refused to repeat anything you might have misheard or didn’t pick up at all.
+Another plus was the fact that she was one of those professors who spoke extremely fast and didn’t understand how to slow down.
 I opened my notebook and attempted to focus on the notes I took last class.
-I was taking “General Psychology I, ” so we were learning about the science of human conduct and mental states.
-I didn’t thoroughly grasp it that much so I tried to comprehend it before she walked in and starting teaching raw material.
+I was taking “General Psychology I, ” so we were apparently learning about “the science of human conduct and mental states”.
+I didn’t really understand it that much so I tried to refresh my memory before she walked in and starting teaching raw material.

 “This is the absolute last time I’m picking you up Zorada.
 You nearly caused us to be late again.”